thephpleague/uri/docs/dev-master/parser/api.md

 parse_url($uri, PHP_URL_QUERY); //returns null
 ```

-- Empty component and undefined component are treated differently
+### Empty component and undefined component are not equal

 A distinction is made between an unspecified component, which will be set to `null` and an empty component which will be equal to the empty string.